 Leaves ovate, 5–11 cm long, not glossy above.
 Bracts 7–14 cm long, lanceolate or oblanceolate, pale green, not waxy.

 Leaves orbicular, 5–8 cm long, glossy above.
 Bracts 5–11 cm long, narrowly elliptic, waxy yellowish-green.

 Inflorescence branched once or twice, with 3–7 flowers.

 Inflorescence branched three to four times, with 10–20 flowers.

 Leaf blades 5–13 × 5–11 cm, broadly ovate, base cordate or obliquely truncate; upper surface not glossy.
 Bracts 7–14 × 1.1–2.6 cm, lanceolate or oblanceolate, dull pale green, not waxy.
 (Pigott 2012).

 It is an accident of history and the necessary conservatism of botanical nomenclature that this far more widespread and familar form of T. dasystyla is not the type.
 There appear to have been at least three significant introductions to Europe of this variable tree.

 T. dasystyla ssp. caucasica was reintroduced from Iran in 1972 by Roy Lancaster and Ann Ala (A&L 16).
 In trees from this collection the large leaves droop from the twigs – the former name T. begoniifolia was apt.
-Trees from A&L 16 have grown very vigorously in collections in the UK, reaching 16 m at the late Maurice Mason’s garden at Beachamwell, Norfolk by 2009 (Tree Register 2018).
-‘Winter Red’, offered commercially in Britain in the 1990s, may have been a sale name for trees from this collection, which have deep red shoots in winter.
+Trees from A&L 16 have grown very vigorously in collections in the United Kingdom, reaching 16 m at the late Maurice Mason’s garden at Beachamwell, Norfolk by 2009 (Tree Register 2018).
+‘Winter Red’, offered commercially in the United Kingdom in the 1990s, may have been a sale name for trees from this collection, which have deep red shoots in winter.